 No need for a trip to Chinatown!
-Make your own moist and super tender Char Siu Chinese BBQ Pork with the pressure cooker and eat them fresh out of the oven.
-The bite full of sweet and savory flavors with slight melty texture will make your taste buds scream for more! 😀
+Make your own moist and super tender Instant Pot Char Siu (Pressure Cooker Char Siu Chinese BBQ Pork).
+Eat them fresh out of the oven.
+The bite full of sweet and savory flavors with slight melty texture will make your taste buds scream for more!

-I was super excited as we decide to test this Chinese BBQ Pork Char Siu Recipe with our pressure cooker.
-Oh, I LOVE Char Siu!!
+I was super excited as we decide to test this Instant Pot Char Siu Recipe (Chinese BBQ Pork).

 Since, they usually leave them on the dining table as they prepare dinner in the kitchen, my siblings and I would go in stealth mode and gobble up a few pieces, then pretend nothing really happened. lol~ Actually, we weren’t the only ones, because Jacky did the exact same thing!

-Now we don’t need to wait for those white Styrofoam boxes of goodies anymore because making Char Siu Chinese BBQ Pork at home is much easier than you’d think.
+Now we don’t need to wait for those white Styrofoam boxes of goodies anymore because making Instant Pot Char Siu Chinese BBQ Pork at home is much easier than you’d think.

 - Pork butt meat